stevengregory/street-fighter-demo/README.md

 ## Description

-A Street Fighter demo created in JavaScript and CSS.
-The demo features the British boxer character Dudley.
+A Street Fighter demo featuring the British boxer character Dudley.
+The demo was created using: HTML5, CSS3, JavaScript, jQuery, Require.js, Bower and Grunt.

-It's a work in progress, but hope you enjoy!
+It's a work in progress, but hope you enjoy! http://demos.stevengregory.ninja/street-fighter/

 ## Keyboard Moves